How Do You Work With Someone You Hate?

 Don't Take Anything Personally

 Do you dislike this person because of the way that they treat you?
 If you decide not to take it personally, you may feel a lot different about the situation.
-Some people act a certain way because of issues that they have with themselves, but they project those feelings onto other people.
+Some people act a certain way because of issues they have with themselves, but they project those feelings onto others.

 Change Your Shift

-If you can't make things better between the two of you while you are in the office together, see if you can get put on a different shift.
-Changing your shift to the opposite of theirs will mean that you can completely avoid contact with them.
+If you can't make things better between the two of you while in the office together, see if you can get put on a different shift.
+Changing your shift to the opposite of theirs will mean that you can altogether avoid contact with them.
 It may feel like you are taking the easy way out, but it solves the problem.